Costco warehouse club stores are owned by China.

 Tips recommended by Andy Rooney will reduce the amount of telemarketing phone calls and junk mail you receive.

-Sophia Stewart won a large judgment in her copyright infringement suit over authorship of the film The Matrix.
+Sophia Stewart won a large judgment in her copyright infringement suit over authorship of the film

 The Wall Street Journal ran an article about 18 factory managers executed by the Chinese government for producing flawed refrigerators.